Equality & Diversity

 These pages aim to provide helpful specialist advice, information and support to enable you to take your own personal situation into account in making informed choices on employment issues.
 Follow the links below and on the left-hand side for more specific information.
-See also the AGCAS video clips in the Get that Job series (AU user name and password required):

 Do you have a learning difference or a disability?